-Now you will learn how to create a new ASPX page template.
-We will create a new page with two columns that will contain editable regions.
+This topic describes how to create a new ASPX page template.
+We will create a new page with two columns that contain editable regions.

 Adding Kentico CMS Controls to your Visual Studio Toolbox

-Before you start development of ASPX page templates, it's recommended that you add Kentico CMS Controls to your Visual Studio Toolbox so that you can simply drag‑and‑drop the controls onto the ASPX pages.
+Before you start developing ASPX page templates, it is recommended to add the Kentico CMS Controls to your Visual Studio Toolbox so that you can drag‑and‑drop the controls onto the ASPX pages.

 See the Adding Kentico CMS Controls to the Toolbox topic for step-by-step instructions.

 1. Open the web project in Visual Studio.
-You can open it either using the WebProject.sln file or using File -> Open -> Web Site... in the menu.
+You can open it either through the WebProject.sln file or using the File -> Open Web Site option in the menu.

-2. Now right-click the CMSTemplates -> CorporateSite folder in the Solution Explorer and select Add New Item:
+2. Right-click the CMSTemplates/CorporateSite folder in the Solution Explorer and select Add New Item.

-3. Choose to create a new Web form and call it TwoColumnTemplate.aspx and check the Select master page box.
+3. Create a new Web form named TwoColumnTemplate.aspx and check the Select master page box.
 Click Add.

-5. Switch to the Source view of the newly created ASPX page and Add the following code inside the <asp:Content> element:
+5. Open the Source view of the newly created ASPX page and add the following code inside the <asp:Content> element:

-The CMSEditableRegion control defines an editable region that will be displayed as an HTML editor on the Content -> Edit -> Page tab of CMS Desk.
-On the live site, it ensures that the entered content is displayed on the page.
+The CMSEditableRegion control defines an editable region that the page displays as an HTML editor on the Content -> Edit -> Page tab of CMS Desk.
+On the live site, the control renders the content entered into the editor.

-Please note: this example uses a table layout.
-If you prefer a CSS layout, you can simply replace the surrounding HTML code with <DIV> elements.
-As you can see, you have full control over the HTML code.
+This example uses a table layout.
+If you prefer a CSS layout, replace the surrounding HTML code with <DIV> elements.
+You have full control over the content.

-6. Switch to the code behind.
-You need to add a reference to the CMS.UIControls namespace:
+6. Switch to the code behind file (TwoColumnTemplate.aspx.cs) and add a reference to the CMS.UIControls namespace:

 public partial class CMSTemplates_CorporateSite_TwoColumnTemplate : TemplatePage

-so that the page can be used as a page template in Kentico CMS.
+Inheriting from this class allows you to use the web form as a page template in Kentico CMS.

 Now that we have created a new ASPX page, we need to register it in Kentico CMS as a page template, so that it can be used by content editors.

-8. Sign in to Site Manager and go to Development -> Page templates.
-Select an appropriate folder, for example Corporate Site/Examples and click New template.
-Enter the following values:
+1. Sign in to Site Manager and go to Development -> Page templates.

-It is the virtual path of our ASPX page.
-Alternatively, the Select button can be used to manually select the file.
-Click Save.
+This is the virtual path of the ASPX page.
+Alternatively, you can click the Select button and manually select the file.

-Congratulations, you have just created your first ASPX page template.
+You have created your first page based on an ASPX page template.
 Now you can enter some text and click Save to store the content.